nprapps/nprapps.github.com/_posts/2018-03-23-developer-job.markdown

 ---
-layout: post
+layout: redirect
+redirect_url: /

-title: "We're hiring a news apps developer!"
+title: "No Longer Available: We're hiring a news apps developer!"
 description: "Interested in working on software that matters?
 We're looking for you."
 author: Brittany Mayes
 email: nprapps@npr.org